Minimum Wage: District of Columbia

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employers may take a credit against their minimum wage obligations for the cost of lodging and meals.
-See Credit for Lodging and Meals and Credit for Tipped Employees.
+- Employers also may take a credit against their minimum wage obligations for the cost of lodging and meals.
+See Credit for Lodging and Meals.

 - Employees are entitled to an additional hour's pay at the minimum wage for each day during which they work a split shift.
 See Split Shifts.

 - There is a minimum daily wage for employees who report for work under general or specific instructions but are given no work or less than four hours of work.
 See Minimum Daily Wage.

 - An alternate minimum wage rate applies to security officers.
 See Security Officers.

 - Some workers with disabilities may be paid less than the minimum wage under certain conditions.
 See Subminimum Wages.